Mienjung97/PROject-GOLFblog/README.md

 The code on the 'PROject GOLFblog' site has been tested through W3C Markup Validation Service, W3C CSS Validation Service, JSHint and the CodeInstutute pep8 validator.
 Errors were at first found on the site in the W3C Markup Validation Service but could quite easily be fixed (see bugs section).

 ### Markup Validation
-While validating the HTML code, I encountered a few errors, which were easily fixed (more in the "Bugs" section).
+While validating the HTML code, I encountered a few errors.
 The **About** page displays 2 errors concerning the "font element" - this is produced through the Summernote extension.
 Since the Markup validator is not an authenticated user, I could only validate the **Home** and **About** page via url input - so with use of the chrome developer tools I validated every page via direct input.
 No errors came up, proof for all validations are in the folder with path "readme/assets/images/validation/html"

 <details><summary><b>HTML Validation Result</b></summary>